vandre-sales/meliva-ds/docs/docs/utilities/fouce.md

 description: Utility to improve the loading experience by hiding non-prerendered custom elements until they are registered.
 file: styles/utilities/fouce.css
 icon: spinner
+snippet: .wa-cloak
 ---

-While convenient, autoloading can lead to a [Flash of Undefined Custom Elements](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/).
+Often, components are shown before their logic and styles have had a chance to load, also known as a [Flash of Undefined Custom Elements](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/).
-The [FOUCE style utility](/docs/utilities/fouce/#opting-in) (which is automatically applied if you use the [Web Awesome utilities](/docs/utilities/)) takes care of hiding custom elements until they and their contents have been registered, up to a maximum of two seconds.
+The FOUCE style utility (which is automatically applied if you use our [style utilities](/docs/utilities/)) automatically takes care of hiding custom elements until **both they and their contents** have been registered, up to a maximum of two seconds.

 In many cases, this is not enough, and you may wish to hide a broader wrapper element or even the entire page until all WA elements within it have loaded.
-To do that, you can add the `wa-reduce-fouce` class to any element on the page or even apply it to the whole page by placing the class on the `<html>` element.
+To do that, you can add the `wa-cloak` class to any element on the page or even apply it to the whole page by placing the class on the `<html>` element:

 ```html
 <html class="wa-cloak">